YouriDK/YouriDK/README.md

 - 👋 Hi, I’m @YouriDK
 - 👀 I’m interested in Javascript and his aspects ( React, Node etc...)
 - 🌱 I’m currently learning (Data structure, NestJS etc..)
-- 💞️ I’m looking to collaborate on Cool project to improve my portfolio
+- 💞️ I’m NOT looking to collaborate on Cool project to improve my portfolio
 - 📫 How to reach me ...

 <!---